 The main reason recruitment and admissions offices are seeing fewer results from their efforts is because of the rapid decline of students applying to graduate programs.
 When fewer students apply, you have to work harder to attract the same number.

-“National figures indicate that the number of students applying for admission to some graduate schoolsgraduate school student recruitment declining has declined by as much as 15 percent over the past several years,” explains the Penn State Graduate School.
+“National figures indicate that the number of students applying for admission to some graduate schools has declined by as much as 15 percent over the past several years,” explains the Penn State Graduate School.

 The reasons for this vary, but include a stagnation in the number of high school graduates, an economy in which undergrad degree-holders can make significant five-figure incomes at entry-level jobs, and reports of stagnation and low pay in some fields, even with a graduate degree (especially humanities).